TrellixVulnTeam/swahilipython_SCMU/Doc/faq/programming.rst

 example, subsequent calls to the function will refer to this changed object.

-By definition, immutable objects such as numbers, strings, tuples, and ``None``, are safe from change.
-Changes to mutable objects such as dictionaries, lists, and class instances can lead to confusion.
+By definition, immutable objects such as numbers, strings, tuples, and ``None``, are safe kutoka change.
+Changes to mutable objects such as dictionaries, lists, and kundi instances can lead to confusion.

 Because of this feature, it is good programming practice to not use mutable objects as default values.
 Instead, use ``None`` as the default value and